Professor Abacus Gulchett-Bunch and the Mysterious Symbol

 Aunt Claymore is not impressed, and boycotted the event under allegations of ‘wickedness’ and ‘horror’.

-So dear friends, my simple Wiccan ceremony of prayers, blessings and a little feast, has been hijacked and turned into a circus.
+So dear friends, my simple ceremony of offerings, blessings and a little feast, has been hijacked and turned into a circus.
 The only genuine witch at the table is despondent, bored and can’t wait for them to go.

 The toads are fed up, too, and are quietly playing ‘snap’ in the corner with my special edition ‘007 Quantum of Solace’ playing cards.
 They are so well behaved when Mummy’s busy.